DECO3500-SandyDingoes/CreativeNarratives/README.md

 The prototype consists of three primary components, the editor, the serverless functions, and the installation.

-- **Editor** (`/editor`) implements a web application designed to be accessed via mobile devices for the authoring and sharing of stories (content) to the installation.
+- **Editor** (`/editor`) implements a mobile-first web application for the authoring and posts on the installation.
 The editor is designed to be deployed to Cloudflare's pages platform.
-- **Serverless functions** (`/functions`) implements a HTTP web API with endpoints used to post and retrieve stories (content) from the backend database.
-It also implements authentication and provides an endpoint for the **installation** the manage the rolling codes used for controlling access.
+- **Serverless functions** (`/functions`) implements a HTTP web API with endpoints used to post and retrieve posts (content) from the backend database.
+It also implements authentication and provides an endpoint for managing the rolling connection code displayed on the installation.
 The endpoints are implemented using the serverless [Cloudflare pages functions](https://developers.cloudflare.com/pages/functions/) API.
-The following resource bindings are required by the pages functions:
-	- **KV namespace**
-		- Name: `kv`
-	- **D1 database**
-		- Name: `db`
-- **Installation** (`/installation`) implements a web application that fetches stories from the **serverless functions** web API, and then renders them either into a simulated scene or as output ready to be projected.
+- **Installation** (`/installation`) implements a web application that fetches posts from the **serverless functions** API and renders them either into a simulated scene or as output ready to be projected.
-	- Depends on an API key defined in `/installation/src/.env.local` as `INSTALLATION_KEY` to gain read access to stories and set rolling codes.
-The API key must match the value defined in the **KV namespace** binding of the serverless API.

 ![A side by side view of the story editor on the left, the installation simulator in the middle, and the installation projector output on the right](/assets/preview.jpg "Overview of implemented interfaces")